 - Grammar and Punctuation Tips: Knowing where to place commas is an important writing and editing skill.
 When a sentence includes an introductory phrase, place the comma after it to separate it from the other parts of the sentence.

 - Good Grammar for Dummies: When proofreading a written document, it might help to read the text aloud.
 Hearing the words can help you eliminate repetition and place commas where they belong.

 - Basic Punctuation Rules (PDF): Use commas in a series to separate three or more words or phrases.
 A comma can also separate two adjectives describing a noun.

 - Sentence Structure: Prepositions: Prepositions are short words that might combine with other words to make a phrase.
 A prepositional phrase gives information about when or where something will occur.

-- Know the Grammar (PDF): The parts of speech include nouns, pronouns, verbs, adjectives, adverbs, interjections, prepositions, and conjunctions.
-Knowing correct usage of these parts of speech will help you be a better writer.
+- An Overview of the Nine Parts of Speech: The parts of speech include nouns, pronouns, verbs, adjectives, adverbs, interjections, articles, prepositions, and conjunctions.
+Knowing the correct usage of these parts of speech will help you be a better writer.

 - Study Tips: Writing (PDF): When writing an essay, it may help to break it down into its basic components.
 These parts include the sentence, paragraph, and references to cite resources.

 - General Strategies for Editing and Proofreading: It's common for writers to have patterns that involve repeating the same grammatical mistakes.
 While proofreading a document, if you know that you tend to make punctuation errors, pay close attention to the placement of commas, semicolons, and quotation marks.

 - Proofreading for Common Surface Errors: Spelling, Punctuation, and Grammar: Spelling errors are common for many writers.
 It's typical for people to confuse words that sound the same or have similar letters.
 A proofreading scan of a document with software may catch some errors, but careful reading will also be necessary.